Early Life and Education of Bill Maher: A Complete Timeline

 In 1978, Maher graduated from Cornell University with degrees in English and history.

-In 1997, Maher joined the board of PETA.
+In 1997, Maher joined the board of PETA, supporting animal rights.

-In 2008, Bill Maher stated that poor nutrition was a primary cause of illness, and that "the answer isn't another pill" during an episode of his show about the 2008 presidential candidates' health plans.
-He also expressed distaste for the pharmaceutical and health care industries.
+In 2008, Bill Maher stated that poor nutrition is a primary cause of illness and that the answer isn't another pill, during an episode of his show discussing the presidential candidates' health plans.

 In his 2008 feature film Religulous, Bill Maher refers to himself as agnostic.